sarang-26/sarang-26.github.io/content/posts/GPU-Utils/index.md

 Usually the calculated gradients, are stored in 32 bit precision [(single precision)](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), which means each if there are a 175 billion parameters, and each gradient is 4 bytes in size\

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; 175 Billion * 4 Bytes = 652 GB of memory !!!

+This is a huge amount of memory, and is not feasible to store all the gradients in memory.
+Hence, we store the gradients in lower precision, which is 16 bit precision [(half precision)](https://en.wikipedia.org/wiki/Half-precision_floating-point_format).
+This reduces the memory footprint by half, and is a good tradeoff between memory and performance.

+### Forward Activation for gradient computation

+In order to calculate the gradients, we need to compute the forward activation of the model.
+This is the process of passing the input through the model, and calculating the output.
+This is done for each batch, and the gradients are calculated for each batch.
+The forward activation is stored in 32 bit precision, and is stored in the cache memory.
+This is the reason why, we need to have a large cache memory, to store the forward activation of the model.

+### Temporary Buffers

+Its very common, to encounter the OOM (Out of Memory) error while training a model, even when we know that the number of parameters in the model are compareltive less.
+Sometimes, we can see the cache memory is emptied after a few epochs, and the training resumes.
+This is because, the cache memory is not only used to store the model parameters, but also to store the temporary buffers.
+Temporary variables are created during computation.
+They temporarily require a lot if memory, before they are finally released.
+For example,

+{{< figure src="images/before_activation.png" title="" >}}

+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Fig 5.
+Function before activation

+The output of the matrix multiplication requires memory, before its is operated again by the activation function.

+{{< figure src="images/activation_function.png" title="" >}}

+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Fig 6.
+Activation Function

+The output of the activation function, requires memory before its is operated again by the next layer or being used by backpropogation to calculate the gradients.